Developers can create policies that fetch information from a Kubernetes cluster at run time.

 - apiGroups: ["apps"]

-For example, a policy evaluating Ingress objects would have very good reasons to read all the
+For example, a policy evaluating ingress objects would have good reasons to read the

 Resources from the

-core API Group do not need to define the group name, only the version (e.g.
+core API group (Pod, Service, and others) should not define the group name,

-All the remaining Kubernetes resources require the full definition:
+All other Kubernetes resources need the full definition: